kilic-mustafa/todo-app-remake/README.md

 5. **Access the API:**

-- The application will be running at http://localhost:8080/.
+- The application will be running at http://localhost:8080/
-- Use tools like Postman or curl to interact with the API endpoints
+- Use tools like Postman or curl to interact with the API endpoints.

-##🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.